healthrecoverysolutions/cordova-plugin-secure-logger/README.md

 # cordova-plugin-secure-logger

+**DEPRECATION NOTICE** - this plugin has been [moved](https://www.npmjs.com/package/cordova-plugin-secure-logger) to the official npm registry!
+Use that instead.

 Cordova plugin to capture both webview and native log events and store them securely on disk.

 Pairs well with [@obsidize/rx-console](https://www.npmjs.com/package/@obsidize/rx-console)